 Airway Management After Oral Cancer Surgery (Preview)

-Presented by Dr. Laura Cavallone, Washington University in St. Louis, School of Medicine
+Dr. Laura Cavallone, Washington University in St. Louis, School of Medicine Presented by

+Case presentation: This is a 72 years old male patient, s/p tongue and pharyngeal cancer resection, presenting for a diagnostic laryngoscopy and esophagoscopy with esophageal dilatation.
+In 2001, he underwent base of the tongue and pharyngeal resection, pharyngoplasty, partial epiglottectomy and vallecular resection, and placement of the temporary tracheostomy.
+This was followed by multiple cycles of radiotherapy and chemotherapy.
 The patient’s past medical history is also remarkable for a recent pneumonia (2 months ago), non-small cell lung cancer (lobectomy in 2003), and a distant history of gastric ulcer.
 His other past surgical history includes several minor abdominal surgeries.
 He does not recall having been told that he had a “difficult airway” in the past.
+On the day of surgery, the patient appears in no apparent distress and is cooperative.
+His vital signs are stable, weight 93 kg, height 186 cm.
+His airway exam can be appreciated from Figures 1-3.

 Figure 2.